Welcome to Mr. Klein's (Math Dept., De Anza College) Website

 take no other class; one math class during the summer session is plenty!

-Office: S-76g (located in small patio area between the E3 and S7 buildings, west side of campus)
+Office: S-76g (located at west side of campus, in patio area between E3 and S7 building)